mohdsanadzakirizvi/Shabdakosh/README.md

 by crowdsourcing appropriate, non-literal, human contributed translations, by building a community and gamifying the learning platform.

-NOTE: This is just a prototype build to show the game experience only.
+NOTE : This is just a prototype build to show the game experience only.
 Only the play button works.

+DISCLAIMER : The art works(the background image and button images) are not designed by me or owned by me,
+             they are from an open source project.